<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 • Have influencers and partners start posting about your event

-• Run a social media contest for a free entry or VIP experience
+• Run a social media contest for free entry or VIP experience

 1-2 months before your event